16 Ways to Give Your Business an Advertising Boost on a Low Budget

 Which brings us to our next point:

 Network As Much As You Can

 What can I do to become better known?
 How to advertise my business locally?

 If you have been asking yourself these questions, here is the answer:

 Attend conferences, seminars, and other relevant events that help you connect with people who can benefit your business in one way or the other.

 Heck, connect with people who don’t benefit you in any way but would potentially prove to be a useful connection in the future.

 You do you.
-But remember the end goal: you have to bring up the business and put it across in a way that it sticks with the person on the other end.
+But remember the end goal: you have to bring up the business and put it across in a way that it sticks with the person at the other end.

 This is one of the easiest ways to promote your business without – wait for it – spending ANY money at all!